Shopify speed optimization is a sure way to improve your store’s performance and quality.

-If you took down multiple pages from your website but didn’t set up Shopify redirects and removed links to the old pages, chances are your store needs some work.
-Fix broken links and redirects by finding pages that contain them and removing them or replacing them with a direct link to a live page, it will do wonders to your Shopify store speed.
+If you removed multiple pages from your website but didn’t set up redirects or remove links to the old pages, chances are your store needs some work.

-Let TinyIMG find all broken links for you and keep your store speed at max level!Find broken links now
+Let us find all broken links for you.
+Get TinyIMG and keep your store speed at max level!Find broken links now

 9. Replace GIFs with static images

 One last Shopify speed optimization tip related to visuals - avoid GIFs.
-GIFs might seem like an innocent and fun addition to a product or informational page.
-And indeed, they can be tied to improved landing page conversions and in general give a more dynamic appearance to any page.
+GIFs might seem like an innocent and fun addition to a product or informational page for improved customer experience.
+And indeed, they can be responsible for landing page conversions and in general give a more dynamic appearance to any page.

-However, if not optimized correctly, GIFs can be detrimental to store speed.
+However, if not optimized correctly, GIFs can be detrimental for store speed.
 You have several options here:

 - Compress GIFs using lossy compression (yes, lossy.
 GIFs cannot be compressed using lossless compression because they contain graphical data).